 (9) Casting sequence/planning

-With all these checklists certified, you can be sure that your casting can progress without much problems.
+With all these checklists certified, you can be sure that your casting can progress without many problems.